 Here are some resources that you may find of interest.
-(This page is a work in progress!
-All suggestions welcome!)

 If you have an interest in working in development some of the books below will be informative: